alpha-zero-one/alpha-zero-one.github.io/README.md

 ## About

-Computer Scientist and Software Engineer, combining a background in Artificial Intelligence and Data Science with a foundation in Software System Development.
+Computer scientist and software engineer, combining a background in artificial intelligence and machine learning with a technical foundation in software system development.

 Areas of Interest:
 - Artificial Intelligence, Neural Networks, Large Language Models